Kathleen has been an online writer for over five years. She is fascinated by the concept of modern archetypes and enjoys researching them.

-- The Hobby Advocate- this describes a person who has a strong desire to make a difference but has yet to connect to the cause that will drive them and help them reach their highest potential; often these person is young, just starting to learn about the injustices facing society
+- The Hobby Advocate: This describes a person who has a strong desire to make a difference but has yet to connect to the cause that will drive them and help them reach their highest potential; often this person is young, just starting to learn about the injustices facing society.

 The advocate knows that they are an advocate.
 They have a zealous personality that draws them to social issues, feeling like they were born to make a difference.
 Whether their passion is environmental based, politically driven, or otherwise, their life's mission is to make a lasting impression on society.

 Advocates make great public speakers, are typically charismatic and often march to the beat of their own drum.

 Their Unique Challenges

 Advocates face many challenges throughout their life—confrontations with authority, those with opposing viewpoints, and more.
 They do their best to improve the world around them, but for every brick they put back in place, they feel like three more fall down.

 Their purpose in life is to make society better, and their passion is mixed with wisdom, talent and an abundance of hope which creates an indomitable alchemy of the soul.
 Their passion is their greatest strength, as well as their greatest weakness.
 It can be hard for this type of person not to go the route of the compulsive advocate—a person who can no longer see beyond the injustices that eat at them.

 Understanding that their strength is also their weakness can help balance the advocate.